Wednesday, 20th November

 Previous day

-The registration starts with a welcome coffee at 8:00.
+The registration starts at 8:00, followed by a welcome coffee from 8:30.

 You can anticipate the opportunity to network with your colleagues during the following scheduled breaks: